ikhemissi/azure-ipaas-workshop/docs/workshop.md

 # Lab 3 : Exposing and monetizing APIs (45m)

 For this Lab, we will focus on exposing and monetizing APIs using Azure API Management (APIM).
 The steps will guides you through the process of creating and managing APIs, setting up products, and securing the APIs using subscription keys and OAuth 2.0.
-The goal is to demonstrate how to publish APIs, manage access, and define usage plans to monetize the APIs effectively within the the following scope :
+The goal is to demonstrate how to publish APIs, manage access, and define usage plans to monetize the APIs effectively within the following scope :

 ![Architecture diagram lab 3](./assets/lab3/architecture-schema-lab3.png)